Tooth Extraction Procedures in Lincoln and Columbus, NE

 - After your procedure, a nurse will take you to one of our state-of-the-art recovery rooms.
 Our rooms are equipped with high-tech monitoring to ensure your safety.

-- We will inform your driver when you are in recovery and show them to your room to go over recovery instructions.
+- We will inform your driver when you are in recovery and show him or her to your room to go over recovery instructions.

 - Your nurse will stay to answer any other questions you may have before leaving our office and will send printed recovery instructions home with you for your convenience.